ksmithut/skyway/README.md

   errors.
 - Data coercion.
 Coerces data into compatible data types so that you know you have the correct data types before you touch it.
-- Undocumented APIs.
+- Private APIs.
 Strip out private docs but still continue to validate on them.
 - Fail early.
 It will fail as early as it can before it starts doing heavy operations like body parsing and calling your handler.